 The journey to becoming a ski instructor in France is often shrouded with confusion and misinformation – we’ll take you through everything you need to know to make it a little clearer.

-First and foremost, if you’re sights are set on being a snowboard instructor, it is not treated as an independent discipline in France and there is no slalom for boarders – you need to be a competent ski racer to pass the speed tests.
+Ok so first and foremost it’s not going to be easy but not impossible.
+If you’re a skier then its a long but achievable process but if you’re sights are set on being a snowboard instructor it’s another story.
+Snow boarding is not treated as an independent discipline in France and there is no slalom for boarders – you need to be a competent ski racer to pass the speed tests.

 France has a ski-race culture, most French ski instructors have grown up racing, and the chosen minimum standard for being a ski instructor in France is the completion of a grand slalom speed test – set by a French pro racer.
 There is no point beating around the bush with this one, if you can’t take the pace, you will not be able to teach in France.

 Dispelling the myths: It is no easier for a Frenchman to become an instructor in France than it is for an Englishman.
 Becoming a ski instructor in France is a competitive career path – so the standards have been set very high, it is not a disservice to the industry (after all we all want competent instructors our there), it is just a different way of doing things from a level 1-4 based system.

 And finally… if you can’t already, start learning French because top level instructors must be bi-lingual.

 The Test Technique is a timed slalom – at the start of the day a professional skier will set a time, and you have to get within a percentage of that time (usually within 15-18%).
 The Test Technique requires training – and a lot of it.
 You will not become a ski racer overnight, and essentially, you won’t be able to teach in France unless you meet the calibre of a professional racer.

 This stage 2 examination alongside the Test Technique allows you to move forward into paid employment within a French Ski School as a Stagiere.